-Sandra Naumann is a Senior Fellow with Ecologic Institute and coordinates the Institute's activities on biodiversity.
-Her work focuses on the evaluation and enhancement of European and national land use, agricultural, soil, and biodiversity conservation policies and their links to climate change.
-Her areas of expertise also include nature-based solutions and green infrastructure.
+Sandra Naumann is a Senior Fellow at Ecologic Institute and coordinates the Institute's activities on biodiversity.
+Her work focuses on the evaluation and enhancement of European and national policies on land use, agricultural, soil, and biodiversity conservation as well as their link to climate change.
+She is particularly interested in green and blue infrastructure, nature-based solutions and ecosystem-based approaches to climate change.
 She works in English, German, and Spanish.

 Sandra Naumann studied Geoecology at the University of Potsdam, focusing on ecology and nature conservation, environmental management, and economics.
 In her diploma thesis she analyzed geoecological problems and opportunities for sustainable land use in watershed areas.
 This work was done in cooperation with the University of Cauca (Colombia).

 In her spare time, Sandra Naumann also engages in environmental and development policy education.